Guidelines for Author (s)

 Submission of manuscripts

-Types of article
+Types of articles

-Dairy Cattle Nutrition Division
+Animal Nutrition Division

-National Dairy Research Institute,
+National Dairy Research Institute Karnal-132001

 Parts of the manuscript

-(vi) REFERENCES (vii) TABLES (each table complete with title and footnotes) and (viii) FIGURE LEGENDS and FIGURES.
+Manuscripts should be presented in the following order: (i) TITLE PAGE, (ii) ABSTRACT and Key words (iii) INTRODUCTION (iv) MATERIALS AND METHODS (v) RESULTS AND DISCUSSION (vi) CONCLUSION (vii) ACKNOWLEDGEMENT (s) if any (viii) REFERENCES (ix) TABLES (each table complete with title and footnotes) and (viii) FIGURE LEGENDS and FIGURES.
 Except Title, all the major heads may be typed in CAPITAL LETTERS.

 Abstract and key words